This is an original article from Fast Radius.

 This company also took advantage of another benefit of additive manufacturing in the design of the SILQ chair arm cap: the ability to customize design elements quickly and at a very small scale.
 Corporate clients can personalize the arm caps on the chairs they order by changing the texture, adding a logo, or including variable serial numbers.

 Without the costs and time constraints of initial tooling, designs can be tailored to specific part applications or consumer needs, down to the single unit.
 This makes it highly useful for customizing both functionality and aesthetic treatment, including branding.
-Since more than three-quarters of consumers are for customized furniture, this ability to personalize pieces down to a single unit gives companies an added edge in the market.
+Since more than three-quarters of consumers are willing to pay 10 percent more for customized furniture, this ability to personalize pieces down to a single unit gives companies an added edge in the market.

 Smaller components — around the size of a softball or smaller — are particularly efficient to manufacture at very low volumes with AM.
 And as you scale up production on very small parts, you can see break-even curves over traditional injection molding in the thousands or sometimes tens of thousands.
 In fact, for small plastic parts the size of a ping pong ball or less, it often makes little economic sense to use traditional manufacturing entirely.

-A Chicago-based company that produces upper limb prostheses, to refine the second generation of its flagship product.
+A Chicago-based company that produces upper limb prostheses, enlisted Fast Radius to refine the second generation of its flagship product.
 This medical device uses electrical pattern recognition to enable people who have lost their upper limbs to fully control movement in their prosthetic arms.

 Two of the parts integral to the system are the calibration button and can plugs, both very small, with intricate details, including a specific textural finish the button requires for precise user interaction.
 Using additive manufacturing to make these parts means the design is under explicit control, and the throughput is still impressive — 135 buttons (11x11x5.5 mm.) in 35 minutes, and 848 can plugs (1.75×5.2×3.2 mm.) in 23 minutes.